thomassuedbroecker/cloud-native-starter/workshop/02-container.md

 Before we will execute the bash scripts to build and upload the container images, we will take a look into the Dockerfiles to build these container images.

-The following image shows a brief preview of the result, when we finished the lab.
+The following picture shows a brief preview of the result of the running container in Kubernetes, when we finished the lab.

-These are the containers we will and store inside the **container registry** in IBM Cloud.
+These are the containers we will storing inside the **container registry** in IBM Cloud.

 ![ibm-cloud-pods](images/ibm-cloud-registry-container.png)

-Later we can find for each container a related Pod inside Kubernetes.
+Later we can find for each container a Pod inside Kubernetes, as you can see in the image below.

 ![ibm-cloud-pods](images/ibm-cloud-pods.png)

 ### 1.1 Java container images

-The **articles** and the **authors** microservices are written in Java and they run on [OpenLiberty](https://openliberty.io/).
+The **articles** and the **authors** microservices are written in Java and they are running on [OpenLiberty](https://openliberty.io/).

 #### 1.1.1 Articles container image definition

 Let's take a look into the [Dockerfile](../articles-java-jee/Dockerfile.nojava) to create the articles service.
 Inside the Dockerfile we use **multiple stages** to build the container image.
-The reason for the two stages is, we have the objective to be **independed** of local environment settings, when we build the application for the container.
+The reason for the two stages is, we have the objective to be **independed** of local environment settings, when we build the application for the production container.

 With this concept we don't have to ensure that **Java** and **Maven** (or wrong versions) is installed on the local machine of the developers.

-One Container is only responsible to build the application let us call this container **Build environment container** and the other container we will call the **production** contrainer.
+One container is only responsible to build the application let us call this container **Build environment container** and the other container with the microservice we will call the **production** container.

 * Build environment container

-Here we create our **build environment container** based on the maven 3.5 image from the [dockerhub](https://hub.docker.com/_/maven/).
+In the following Dockerfile extract, we create our **build environment container** based on the maven 3.5 image from the [dockerhub](https://hub.docker.com/_/maven/).

 ```Dockerfile
 FROM maven:3.5-jdk-8 as BUILD